HaomingLiu00/Fetch_Case/README.md

 # Fetch_Case

+Thank you for reviewing my coding challenge!
+You can find all the answers and code in the provided readme file, which is also available in this repository.
+I used MySQL and Python to complete this challenge.

-## Diagram a New Structured Relational Data Model
+## Part 1: Diagram a New Structured Relational Data Model
 I diagram this data model as below:
 ![Alt text](https://github.com/HaomingLiu00/Fetch_Case/blob/main/DataModel.png)

 ### Tables and Primary Key

 The sample dataset consists of three types of data: receipts, users, and brands.

 For users and brands, each feature is stored as a column in their respective tables.
 The primary key for the Users table is userId, and for the Brands table, it is brandId.